How to Detect Xposed Framework, Protect Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Xposed Framework on Android apps using Appdome
+How to Implement Block Xposed Framework in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Xposed Framework without an SDK or gateway: